zahidb0nd/Edureka-project/README.md

 }

 POST /api/users/login
+Detail

+Value

+Description

-Description: Logs in an existing user and returns a JWT token.
+Logs in an existing user and returns a JWT token.

+Access

-Access: Public
+Public

 Body: